clarocity/php_test/readme.md

  - Written MySQL queries using a JOIN or SUBQUERY
  - Some knowledge of OOP / OOD in PHP
  - Some use of Javascript ( Whatever flavor you select )
- - Use of frameworks is frowned upon for this exercize
+ - Use of frameworks is frowned upon for this exercise
  - CRUD should be an objective as well
  - Use of a CSS framework ( Bootstrap )
  - Any other pizazz you want to add would be acceptable to show your affinity for such things that you enjoy when developing.